 - The Part After ‘dot’ (.)

-We can add Part 1 & Part 2 of both numbers separately but to do so, we have to make Part 2 of Both numbers in same decimal places.
+We can add Part 1 & Part 2 of both numbers separately.
+But to do so, we have to make Part 2 of Both numbers in the same decimal places.
 Like we can’t just simply add 36 to 649, it will mess-up with our result.

-- We have to make 36 à 360 first (so that decimal places become same i.e. 3 digits after dot ‘.’) then we can add Part 2 of both numbers and adding Part 1 of both the numbers will be easier enough,
+- We have to make 36 to 360 first (so that decimal places become same i.e. 3 digits after dot ‘.’) then we can add Part 2 of both numbers, and adding Part 1 of both the numbers will be easier enough.

 Similar operations are valid for subtracting floating point numbers.
 The Negative sign will be handled via two ‘If‘ statements in the code.

-- And Algorithm for multiplying two floating point numbers is very easier than all others… As we just have to count the total no. of digits after dot ‘.’ in both the Numbers… i.e.
+- And, Algorithm for multiplying two floating point numbers is very easier than all others… As we just have to count the total no. of digits after dot ‘.’ in both the Numbers…

 Try to understand the above paragraph with the following example…

-So, finally this Amazing Post ends and if in case you didn’t get anything from the above explanation or like my work about Batch Programming, then please leave me a comment down this post.
+So finally, this Amazing Post ends.
+And, if in case you didn’t get anything from the above explanation or You like my work about Batch Programming, then please leave me a comment down this post.

-If you have any suggestion then you’re most welcome and if this trick helps you in any of your work feel free to say thanks to me’cuz you’ll not lose anything by saying thanks…
+If you have any suggestions then you’re most welcome, and if these batch trick helps you in any of your work – Feel free to say thanks to me – Because, you’ll not lose anything by saying Thanks!

 Keep learning, keep sharing….TheBATeam